legendreddragon/legendreddragon.github.io/lord/levels/level2.md

 |    10K | / | 10K    |       99 |            99 |
 {: .masterodds }

-## Equipment

-Level 2 is easily survivable with a Stick and Leather Vest.

 ## Gold Winnings and Costs

 | Event               | $             |